So I got this hefty load of fresh basil from my local CSA share last week. Isn't she gorgeous?

 Several years ago we discovered our son had a dairy and pine nut sensitivity so I got in the kitchen to create a delicious pesto that would satisfy our pine nut makin', parmesan lovin' pesto palate....without the pine nuts and cheese.

 Whether you're dipping with fresh veggies or making pasta (spaghetti squash pasta anyone?), or adding a delightful dab of flavor to your morning eggs, be sure to make gobs extra so you can freeze in ice cube trays and save for those winter months.
-Simply let freeze for 24 hours and slide them out into a freezer bag to enjoy through the winter.
+Simply let freeze for 24 hours and pop the frozen cubes out into a freezer bag to enjoy through the winter.
 I have a delicious soup recipe that I'll share with you when the weather turns chilly where I add 2 "cubes" of pesto to the soup.
 Totally delish.

 2 TBS walnuts